-Exterior doors that are equipped with an electronic access control system may be accessed by members of the College of Law community with valid credentials.
+Exterior doors that are equipped with an electronic access control system may be accessed by members of the Stetson community with valid credentials.
 These door locks utilize a technology known as proximity readers.
-The Stetson ID card is waved/tapped in front of the proximity ("prox") reader near the door.
-All ID card production is conducted at Public Safety.
+The Stetson ID card is waved/ tapped in front of the proximity ("prox") reader near the door.
+All ID card production is conducted in the Meal Card Office located in Residential Living and Learning at University Hall.